Montage Help Contents Montage Help

 Creating links to Montage

 After Montage has been installed, it's convenient to have a Windows shortcut (i.e. a link) for launching the program.
 Typically, you'd place this link somewhere on the Windows desktop and/or in the Start menu.
-(The standard setup does both of these things for you automatically, but a simple manual procedure is required if you did a quick-install.)
-The link target may be either the Montage executable program, MONTAGE3.EXE, or a particular Montage metafile (aka montage), whose name ends with the .MO3 extension.
-Right after you install Montage, before you've made any of your own montages, the simplest type of link to create would be one that points to MONTAGE3.EXE in the Montage program directory.
-This will do for starters, but you'll probably find it more useful to create links to specific montages located elsewhere as you become more familiar with the program.
+(The standard setup can do both of these things for you automatically, but a simple manual procedure is required if you did a quick-install.)
+The link target may be either the Montage executable program, MONTAGE3.EXE in the Montage program directory, or a particular montage, whose name ends with the .MO3 extension.
+Launching MONTAGE3.EXE opens your default montage, which will be created automatically if it doesn't yet exist.

 Creating a link to Montage on the Windows desktop

-In case you're a beginner at creating Windows shortcuts (which we prefer to call links, to avoid confusion with Montage Shortcuts), here's all you need to do.
+In case you're a beginner at creating Windows shortcuts (which we prefer to call links, to avoid confusion with Montage Shortcuts), here's what you need to do.
 Right-click over an unoccupied part of your Windows desktop, and from the context menu that appears, choose New, Shortcut.
 In the Windows dialog that comes up, specify C:\MONTAGE3\MONTAGE3.EXE (or adjust for your Montage program directory path, if you chose something else).
-You can use the Browse... button to navigate to this program and select it, if that's more convenient.
-Then proceed to the next step in Windows' Create Shortcut "Wizard", where you are asked to supply a name for the shortcut.
-(Choose any name you like.)
-Click Finish, and you're done.
-The new link's icon should then turn into the Montage icon, and you can launch Montage simply by double-clicking on this icon.
+For convenience, you can use the Browse... button to navigate to this program and select it.
+Then proceed to the next step in Windows' Create Shortcut "wizard", which asks you to supply a name for the shortcut.
+Specify any name you like and click Finish - the new link's icon should then turn into the Montage icon.
+You can open the default montage simply by double-clicking on this icon.

 Associating .MO3 files with MONTAGE3.EXE